The Once and Future King

-A final part called The Book of Merlyn (written 1941, published 1977) was published separately following White's death.
-It chronicles Arthur's final lessons from Merlyn before his death, although some parts of it were incorporated into the final editions of the previous books, mostly The Sword in the Stone, after White became aware that the compiled text of The Once and Future King would not include his final volume.
-The Book of Merlyn was the volume that first contained the adventures with the ants and the geese.
-However, it still has independent value as the only text in which all Arthur's animals are brought together, and the final parts of his life are related.

 Plot

+Most of the book takes place in Gramarye, the name that White gives to Britain, and chronicles the youth and education of King Arthur, his rule as king, and the romance between Sir Lancelot and Queen Guinevere.
+The story starts in the final years of the rule of King Uther Pendragon, Arthur's father.

-The story starts in the final years of the rule of King Uther Pendragon.
-The first part, "The Sword in the Stone", chronicles Arthur's upbringing by his foster father Sir Ector, his rivalry and friendship with his foster brother Kay, and his initial training by Merlyn, a wizard who lives through time backwards.
+The Sword in the Stone

+The first part, "The Sword in the Stone" (first published 1938), chronicles Arthur's upbringing by his foster father Sir Ector, his rivalry and friendship with his foster brother Kay, and his initial training by Merlyn, a wizard who lives through time backwards.
 Merlyn, knowing the boy's destiny, teaches Arthur (known as "Wart") what it means to be a good king by turning him into various kinds of animals: fish, hawk, ant, goose, and badger.
 Each of the transformations is meant to teach Wart a lesson, which will prepare him for his future life.
 Merlyn instills in Arthur the concept that the only justifiable reason for war is to prevent another from going to war and that contemporary human governments and powerful people exemplify the worst aspects of the rule of Might.